 How It Works

-- You are 70-½ or older and instruct your plan administrator to make a direct transfer of up to $100,000 to the UW.
+- You are 70-½ or older and instruct your plan administrator to make a direct transfer of up to $100,000 to the University of Wisconsin Foundation.

-- the plan administrator makes the transfer as directed to the UW.
+- The plan administrator makes the transfer as directed to the University of Wisconsin Foundation.

-- Your gift is transferred directly to the UW.
+- Your gift is transferred directly to the University of Wisconsin Foundation.
 Since you do not receive the funds, they are not included in your gross income.*

 - Your gift counts toward your minimum distribution requirement.

-- You support the UW programs that are important to you.
+- You support the university programs that are important to you.

 *No income-tax deduction is allowed for the transfer.

 The Protecting Americans from Tax Hikes (PATH) Act of 2015 made permanent what is popularly known as the IRA charitable rollover.